cevaldezchandra/variation_annotation_challenge/README.md

 Disclaimer
 ----------------------

 The second script, retrieve_API.py is not complete.
-This was my first attempt at extracting data from an API and with unstable internewt at home, I was not able to test it to its full capacity.
+This was my first attempt at extracting data from an API and with unstable internet at home, I was not able to test it to its full capacity.
 Currently the path to read in the output file from variation_tool.py is hard coded into the script (line 20) and will need to be changed for each user